I posted about this photo below a while back. (Click to enlarge.)

 The Teacher’s Edition (TE) shows an image of the same page above the suggested guidelines for how parents are to teach the unit on electricity (Pg.
 51 of the Teacher’s Edition).
 The question given to start the unit reads: 1.
 Can you see electricity? (no) Where does electricity come from?
 (No one knows for sure.)
 The answers are given in italics, in case the parents aren’t sure of the proper response.
-(See the second photo; larger version at the album linked at the bottom of the article.)
+(See photo at right.)

 From there, the unit progresses in a relatively accurate discussion of atoms, protons, neutrons, etc. Now, I must admit, the last time I sat in a science class was a while ago, but this seems to accord with what I recall.

 However, the discussion concludes with the teacher asking the students what makes atoms stay together.
 The teacher is instructed to tell them that “scientists have many ideas but we do not know for sure because nobody has ever been inside an atom.”
 The teacher is then to direct students to read a Bible verse, Colossians 1:16-17.
-I will quote the text that follows, but it’s in the third photo below (go to the album if you can’t read the text in the thumbnail here).
+I will quote the text that follows, but it’s in the photo at left.

 “Everything is held together by the power of Christ Jesus.
 Without His preserving power, the universe would fly apart.
 While those who are unsaved struggle to find out why atoms stay together, we as Christians know that God does it.
 (Bible Promise: I. God as Master)”